 Policy on Graduate Students Teaching W Courses

 The University Writing Center offers this W orientation each August and January, right before the semester begins.
 Registration forms for these orientations will be posted online well in advance of each orientation.
-To view the agenda for the W Teaching Orientation, please click here.
+To register for the W Teaching Orientation, please click here.

 The orientations outline best practices for teaching writing in the disciplines.
 They feature interactive workshops on building robust revision processes into W courses, designing effective assignments, responding to student writing, and handling the paper load.
 Our aim is not only to enhance the quality of student learning in W courses but also to explore strategies that can make each instructor’s writing-intensive teaching more effective and rewarding.

-The University Writing Center is happy to work with graduate students as they plan and teach their W courses.
+The University Writing Center is happy to work with both faculty and graduate instructors as they plan and teach their W courses.
 Beyond offering the W orientation and regular-year workshops, we invite you to meet with us individually to discuss your teaching of writing in the disciplines.